sbabcock23/pytryfi/README.md

 * [TryFi](https://tryfi.com/)

 # Version History
-## 0.0.2
-Initial version of the TryFi interface that gathered basic information about the pets, collars and bases.

 ## 0.0.3
 The following updates/enhancements were made:
 * moved updated pet location from base object to pet class